 It provides specialized medical services to navy forces located in two Saudi provinces.
-It consists of three champers with a total capacity of 31 patients.
+It consists of three chambers with a total capacity of 31 patients.

-The AFMSGD seeks to fulfill its needs for staff qualified to provide adequate healthcare by employing competent medical staff or through medical education and training at the educational facilities for specialized medicine.
+The AFMSGD seeks to fulfil its needs for staff qualified to provide adequate healthcare by employing competent medical staff or through medical education and training at the educational facilities for specialized medicine.

-Over the years, the medical services directorate has established a number of educational facilities and training centres to qualify medical staff such as Prince Sultan Military College of Health Sciences in Dhahran, which is a certified college granting diplomas and bachelor degrees in a number of medical specialties (anesthesia – nursing – laboratories – emergency medicine).
-In addition to granting Master's Degrees in the specialty of Medical Assistance.
+Over the years, the medical services directorate has established a number of educational facilities and training centres to qualify medical staff such as Prince Sultan Military College of Health Sciences in Dhahran, which is a certified college granting diplomas and bachelor degrees in a number of medical specialities (anaesthesia – nursing – laboratories – emergency medicine).
+In addition to granting Master's Degrees in the speciality of Medical Assistance.
 And also providing medical military courses such as aviation medicine course and diving medicine course.

 Another establishment is Prince Abdurrahman Institute for postgraduate studies in dentistry.
-There are also other training and education centres in medical and military facilities which supervise medical fellowship programs held in hospitals under the supervision of the Saudi Commission for health specialties.
-They offer diplomas in a number of medical specialties such as renal dialysis, respiratory therapy, respiratory care, Cardiac programs, and Pharmacy.
-Furthermore there’s Dhahran Armed Forces Aero-medical Centre which provides courses in aviation medicine.
+There are also other training and education centres in medical and military facilities which supervise medical fellowship programs held in hospitals under the supervision of the Saudi Commission for health specialities.
+They offer diplomas in a number of medical specialities such as renal dialysis, respiratory therapy, respiratory care, Cardiac programs, and Pharmacy.
+Furthermore, there’s Dhahran Armed Forces Aero-medical Centre which provides courses in aviation medicine.

 The Centres and Schools of the AFMSGD